ucdavisdatalab/geocoding-workshop/README.md

 ### You Try:

 This list of restaurants and addresses in downtown Davis came directly from their listing in Google Maps and is pretty typical of geocoding datasets.
-You can get your own copy in the [data folder](/data).  ***The MMQGIS Geocode from Street Layer tool requires that the street address be separated into two columns - one for the street number and another for the street name.*** How would you clean this dataset & prepare it for use with the MMQGIS plugin?
+You can get your own copy from this [Box folder](https://ucdavis.box.com/s/bp3u2d7zhzgds27wqua5ay0l4as2hgna) or in the Data folder if you cloned this repository.  ***The MMQGIS Geocode from Street Layer tool requires that the street address be separated into two columns - one for the street number and another for the street name.*** How would you clean this dataset & prepare it for use with the MMQGIS plugin?
 Using a spreadsheet program (Excel, Calc, etc.), prepare this dataset and save it as *restaurant_addresses_cleaned.csv*.

 |Restaurant|Street|City|State|Zip|
 |---|---|---|---|---|